ParallelMaths/parallel/pages/7-01-parallelogram.md

 The Polish mathematicians who cracked the Enigma code changed history and laid the foundations for the British codebreakers at Bletchley Park, who went on to help win the Second World War.
-You read more about the Polish contribution to cracking Enigma in [this Daily Telegraph article](http://www.telegraph.co.uk/science/2016/03/15/polish-codebreakers-cracked-enigma-before-alan-turing/).{target="_blank"}
+You can read more about the Polish contribution to cracking Enigma in [this Daily Telegraph article](http://www.telegraph.co.uk/science/2016/03/15/polish-codebreakers-cracked-enigma-before-alan-turing/).{target="_blank"}
 :::